billpg/HashBack/README.md

   - Must be a positive integer, at least 1.
   - The Issuer service may request a different number of rounds if this value is too low or too high.
 See section describing 400 error responses below for negotiation of this number.
 - `VerifyUrl`
-  - An `https://` URL belonging to the Caller where the verification hash may be retrieved with a GET request.
+  - An `https://` URL belonging to the Verifier where the verification hash may be retrieved with a GET request.
-  - The URL must be one that Issuer knows as belonging to a specific Caller user.
+  - The URL must be one that Issuer knows as belonging to a specific user.

 For example:<!--1066_EXAMPLE_REQUEST-->
 ```